allenlin90/programmingLearning/webDesign/completeWeb&MobileDesignerIn2021/README.md

 1. When we create the flow, it the flow wouldn't be one liner and straight forward.
 It may be presented as a flowchart which has many scenarios.

 ### Sketching User Flow 2
+1. We start to reason for the interactions that users may take with the pages and components.

 ### Sketching User Flow 3
 1. This part is about the structure and navigation of the product.
 For example, we can have a homepage or landing page for certain feature.